The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 The track would sit idle until 1962.
 That year, after making some improvements, the track reopened under Bumper Warlow, Jack Murray and Jim & Bob Watkins who were the sons of Fuzz Watkins.
 They would also to run on Sunday afternoons.
-The flathead Sportsman returned as this was by far the most numerous type of race car of this era of local racing along with a new class of racer, the Hobby Stock division.
+The flat head Sportsman returned as this was by far the most numerous type of race car of this era of local racing along with a new class of racer, the Hobby Stock division.
 This new type of racer was meant to be an economical entry level class and appears to be the first track in Schuylkill County to run this division.
-That is also when the track would receive the name change.
-It became known by its most familiar name, Gold Mine Speedway.
 At the end of 1966 the track would close down but this would only be temporary.

 By 1968, the track would reopen again with a slight change in operators.
 The track would eventually enter into an alliance with a pair of other tracks.
 In 1968 it would also begin to host 30 x 90 "Bugs", an early form of sprint car.
-This would create a 3 night circuit with Fredericksburg racing on Friday nights, Silver Spring on Saturday night with Gold Mine on Sunday afternoon.
+This would create a 3 night circuit with Fredericksburg racing on Friday nights, Silver Spring on Saturday night with Gold Mine on Sunday afternoons.
 It would close for the final time at the end of 1968 due to declining car counts and attendance.